-The advertised capacity is the maximum amount of fuel that you can add to the fuel tank when the fuel gauge indicates empty.
-See Capacities and Specifications (page 235).

-In addition, the fuel tank contains an empty reserve.
+The advertised capacity is the maximum amount of fuel that you can add to the fuel tank after running out of fuel.
+Included in the advertised capacity is an empty reserve.
 The empty reserve is an unspecified amount of fuel that remains in the fuel tank when the fuel gauge indicates empty.